How To Answer ‘Reason for Job Change?’ in Interviews: Sample Answers & Tips

 Individuals are placed at each tier based on their role within the organization as well as its structure.
 They are expected to answer to those directly above them in rank.
 At higher echelons supervision is intensified which sometimes leads employees to feel restricted or uneasy enough that they may choose to pursue job change elsewhere for more suitable working conditions.
 Communicating these difficulties to HR might become difficult for us.
 Mentioned below is an example of how you can tackle such a situation and provide a suitable reason for a job change in a short time.

-Sample Answer Based on Clash with Management
+Sample Answer Based on Clash with Management:

 I’ve decided to explore new career options due to a misalignment in management styles and communication approaches at my current job, and I’m seeking a work environment where collaboration and mutual understanding are prioritized.